Rachel Cantave, Ph.D.

 She holds a BA in Individualized Study from NYU with a focus on colonial and postcolonial histories of Latin America and the Caribbean.
 She studied abroad in Salvador da Bahia, Brazil in 2006 and returned in 2008 to facilitate an exchange program for Afro-Brazilian entrepreneurial youth through the organization Levantamos.

-She is currently enrolled in a M.A. - Ph.D program in Anthropology at American University.
+She holds an M.A. in Public Anthropology and a Ph.D in Anthropology from American University.

 In 2014, she received a Fulbright Research Fellowship to conduct fieldwork on religion, morality and social justice in Northeastern Brazil.
-She is currently completing her dissertation, “Serving Faith: A Comparative Study of Religious Influence and Faith-Based Community Service in Salvador da Bahia, Brazil” with support from The Reed Foundation’s Ruth Landes Memorial Grant.
+Her dissertation, “Serving Faith: A Comparative Study of Religious Influence and Faith-Based Community Service in Salvador da Bahia, Brazil” was completed with support from The Reed Foundation’s Ruth Landes Memorial Grant.
 She is published in the Journal of Religious Studies, History and Society.

 2013 M.A. in Public Anthropology

 - Favorite Place in Washington DC

 - The United States Botanic Garden